virgilmaster/Automated_installpackages/README.md

-# Thera are python scripts help for deploying
+# These python scripts help for deploying
-Using by run main.py
+Using by ./main.py